SDA-SE/sda-dropwizard-commons/sda-commons-server-starter-example/README.md

 [application](./src/main/java/org/sdase/commons/server/starter/example/SdaPlatformExampleApplication.java) without the
 need for authentication locally using a run configuration of the favourite IDE that defines the program arguments `server sda-commons-server-starter-example/local-config.yaml`.
 Note that there will be no data available and the example application does not provide POST endpoints.
-So all that is available is an empty array at `GET /people` and the simple Swagger documentation at `GET /swagger.json` or `GET /swagger.yaml`
+All that is available is an empty array at `GET /people` and the simple Swagger documentation at `GET /swagger.json` or `GET /swagger.yaml`

 The [`config.yaml`](./config.yaml) is an example how the application can be started in production.
 Such file should be